 « Dear @BlueGriffonApp , you saved my a$$ once again »Tristan Nitot, former President of Mozilla Europe

 Back to topWhat's inside?

 BlueGriffon® is used by millions of users around the world, including Universities, Governments and even the European Parliament.
-It is officially recommended by the French Government as the Web Authoring Tool for the French Administration in its effort to rely on and promote paid Client (Socle Interministériel de Logiciels Libres).
+It is officially recommended by the French Government as the Web Authoring Tool for the French Administration in its effort to rely on and promote free Client (Socle Interministériel de Logiciels Libres).

 Back to topSome screenshots from the OS X version.